 - 1. Complete all the assigned readings. - 2.
 Attend all three days of class and actively participate in open space discussions. - 3.
-Create a one page briefing paper that makes the case for a solution that you will lead in a sustainable way. - 4.
+Create a one page briefing paper that makes the case for a solution that you will lead in a sustainable way.
+This briefing paper should include your strategy in terms of first steps and areas of focus.
+Attach an additional one-page framework analysis that you used to develop your strategy. - 4.
 Consistent with MPA program requirements, students will prepare a self-evaluation and an evaluation of the instructor.
-The student evaluation shall emphasize the one major take-way from the course and how it will influence your thinking.
+The student evaluation shall emphasize the one major take-way from the course and how it will influence thinking.
 Please do not summarize the course material.
 This will play a major part in your success at receiving credit for this class.
+The Instructor evaluation should focus on what Michael should do more of, less of and continue doing. - 5.
+Submit paper and both evaluations together in one document.
+They should be submitted by twelve midnight, two weeks after the end of class on Sunday.
+Students shall submit one word document that includes the paper, attachment, and both evaluations.
+Do not submit until packet is complete.
+All late submittals that are not previously arranged will be noted in students course evaluation.